-- 5. Present: - As you work to implement the GPS standards this first year, we also like for you record your experiences in a notebook, journal, or other calendar format. - Note any tasks, strategies, assessments, etc., that worked especially well; - critical comments about particular standards (e.g., gaps that need filling, elements that are problematic, terms that need defining, etc.); - suggestions for teachers/instructional leaders in Phase II who will be implementing the following year; - thoughts or ideas about the second year of your implementation; etc. - Please use this record to accurately fill out the survey giving feedback on the Georgia Performance Standards. - The State Board of Education will be reviewing the GPS each year, and your comments will provide information for this review, as well as topics for discussion in training.
+- 5. Present: - As you work to implement the GPS standards this first year, we also like for you record your experiences in a notebook, journal, or other calendar format. - Note any tasks, strategies, assessments, etc., that worked especially well; - critical comments about particular standards (e.g., gaps that need filling, elements that are problematic, terms that need defining, etc.); - Thoughts or ideas about the second year of your implementation; etc. - Please use this record to accurately fill out the survey giving feedback on the Georgia Performance Standards. - ➤ The State Board of Education will be reviewing the GPS each year, and your comments will provide information for this review, as well as topics for discussion in training.
 Don't worry; we don't plan to collect your journals . . . just your suggestions!

-I hope in your classroom that...
+I hope in your classroom that..

-- · Discovery is a given.
+- Discovery is a given.

 - Doing is a way of life.

 - All students learn to do better than what they perceive to be their best.

 - School is the place to be.

 - Learning is the thing to do!